 I understand that your clinic provides Behavioural Therapy for child and adolescent clients, how do you hire your behavioural therapists at your clinic?

 - There are certain qualifications that our in-house behavioural therapists are required to meet before they are allowed to practice behavioural therapy in our clinic.
-All our behavioural therapists are trained in Applied Behavioural Analysis (ABA) by our head Psychologist, and are required to undergo intense training (e.g through assisting/shadowing senior therapists) before they are allowed to conduct sessions with clients when deemed to have met the required standard.
+All our behavioural therapists are trained in Behavioural Therapy by our head Psychologist, and are required to undergo intense training (e.g through assisting/shadowing senior therapists) before they are allowed to conduct sessions with clients when deemed to have met the required standard.
 All behavioural therapists will still be supervised by the head Psychologist who will oversee the client’s therapy progress.
 Do rest assured that all of Thrive Psychology’s practitioners are professionals who will strive to do their utmost to assist their clients.